United States Regiments & Batteries > Massachusetts

 Battle of Antietam

-The regiment was commanded by Colonel William S. Clark and totaled about 150 men.
+The 21st Massachusetts Infantry Regiment was commanded by Colonel William S. Clark and totaled about 150 men.

 The following Comrades were killed near this bridge: